olobatuy/jdkong.github.io/_pages/about.md

   - /about.html
 ---

 I am Jude Kong an *NSERC Postdoctoral Fellow.* I earned my PhD in *Applied Mathematics* alongside an embbeded certificate in *Data Science* from the University of Alberta.
 I formulate  and analyze models in order  to answer key  ecological  and epidemiological questions.
 Most of the models I formulate are in terms of ODE, PDE, and DDE,  following fundamental chemical and physical laws.
-Analytical techniques include local and global stability analysis, bifurcation analysis, theory of monotone dynamical systems, persistence theory, sensitivity analysis, etc.  I have gained expertise in employing diverse tools such as regression analysis, data mining, machine learning and time series analysis.
+Analytical techniques include local and global stability analysis, bifurcation analysis, theory of monotone dynamical systems, persistence theory, sensitivity analysis, etc.  I have also gained expertise in employing diverse tools such as regression analysis, data mining, machine learning and time series analysis.

 My primary research work focuses on formulating and analyzing stoichiometry based biodegradation models.
 Questions I attempt to answer include:
 * What mechanisms allow microbes and  resources  to persist uniformly or go extinct?